-Liposarcoma signs and symptoms vary depending on the part of the body where the cancer forms.
+Liposarcoma symptoms depend on the part of the body where the cancer forms.

-Liposarcoma that forms in the arms and legs can cause:
+Liposarcoma in the arms and legs can cause:

-Liposarcoma that forms in the abdomen can cause:
+Liposarcoma in the belly, also called the abdomen, can cause:

 When to see a doctor